 At the $k$th iteration, the S-LSR1 method computes a new iterate via \eqref{eq:sr1}, where the Hessian approximation in \eqref{eq:tr_obj} is constructed using the curvature pairs sampled by Algorithm \ref{alg:calSY}.
-The S-LBFGS method is outlined in Algorithm \ref{alg:slsr1}.
+The S-LSR1 method is outlined in Algorithm \ref{alg:slsr1}.

 The S-LSR1 method has the same key features as S-LBFGS that differentiates it from the classical SR1 methods.
-The subroutine \texttt{adjustTR} (Step 12, Algorithm \ref{alg:slsr1}) adjusts the trust-region based on the progress made by the method.
-For brevity we omit the details of this subroutine, and refer the reader to Appendix \ref{sec:tr_alg} for the details.
+The subroutine \texttt{adjustTR} (Step 10, Algorithm \ref{alg:slsr1}) adjusts the trust-region based on the progress made by the method.
+For brevity we omit the details of this subroutine, and refer the reader to Appendix \ref{sec:impl_lsr1} for the details.